Guide to Middelburg, Zeeland

 It can be reached by road or rail from Amsterdam and the 200km journey takes around 2 1/2 hours.
 Zeeland is renowned for having excellent beaches and the best climate of the country.
 Middelburg makes a great base to explore the surrounding area.

-The "medieval" centre is a short walk across the bridge from the NS train station - the VVV tourist information is located on Nieuwe Berg.
+The "medieval" centre of Middelburg is a short walk across the bridge from the NS train station.

 Things to do/see in Middelburg

 Abbey Tower of Long John (Abdijtoren de Lange Jan) - The 90m high Long John church tower can be climbed by 207 steps (no lift!).
 Entry is €4 and the tower is open daily between April and November.
 It's a great place to get a perspective on the city.
 The surrounding Abbey complex actually contains 3 churches.

 Zeeuws Museum - This museum houses a mixed collection of Zeeland heritage items, from Roman artefacts and archaeological finds to paintings and traditional costumes.
 The highlight is a room with the 6 Zeeland tapestries commissioned over 500 years ago - and depicting naval battles during the Eighty Year War against Spain.

 The museum is located in the Abbey Square and entry is €9.50 (children 0-18 and Museumkaart holders get free entry).
 Opening hours are 1100-1700 Tue-Sun, closed Mondays.

 Markt / Stadhuis - Walk down Nieuwe Berg and you come to the large market square and the impressive Gothic style Stadhuis (town hall).
 There is a mixed market here every Thursday and a fruit/veg market on Saturdays.

 The Stadhuis is one of the most striking buildings in the country - originally built in the 15th century, it was heavily damaged by German bombing in 1940 - but was renovated to its past glory after the war.